Building Seamless Transport Connectivity in the Bay of Bengal Region

 Executive Advisor, PADECO Co., Ltd.

-Bruce Winston, an Executive Advisor with PADECO Co., Ltd. of Japan, has over 40 years of experience in transport and transport facilitation studies, mainly in Asia and Africa, for ADB, the Japan International Cooperation Agency, and other development partners.
-He holds degrees from the University of Chicago, Harvard University, and the University of Washington.
+Bruce Winston, an Executive Advisor with PADECO Co., Ltd. of Japan, has decades of experience in transport and trade/transport facilitation studies, mainly in Asia and Africa, for ADB, the Japan International Cooperation Agency, and other development partners.
+He holds degrees from the University of Chicago, Harvard University, and the University of Washington

 Leave your question or comment in the section below: